isatsam/vfs_explorer/README.md

 # plaguevfs
 `plaguevfs` is a library for parsing, searching, and unpacking .VFS archives shipped with all versions of Pathologic 1 (2004 to 2015), as well as handling individual files from inside the archives and subdirectories.
+Although the code aims to be as self-explanatory as possible, there's currently no documentation for the library.
 ## cli.py
 cli.py is a command-line tool that wraps around plaguevfs library, providing its functional from the command line.
 ```py